swyxio/swyxdotio/content/writing/nontechnical/react-outside.md

 ---

-I was reminded of this today when watching two excellent talks from outside the JavaScript world.
-I will recommend them to you here.
+I was reminded of this today when watching some excellent talks from outside the JavaScript world today.

+I will recommend them to you here, in brief and completely insufficient context - I just want to leave pointers.

 ## Learning Async from the Python world